Addiction Psychiatry

 The Gold Standard for Addiction Treatment

-Decades of research prove that medication + therapy is far more effective than willpower alone.
+Research proves that medication + therapy is more effective than willpower alone.

 For Alcohol Use Disorder: